 For information about managing MySQL instances, see MySQL Notifier Overview.

 For details and instructions on building MySQL from source code using Microsoft Visual Studio, see Chapter 4, Installing MySQL from Source.

-For installation on OS X, including using both the binary package and native PKG formats, see Chapter 6, Installing MySQL on OS X.
+For installation on macOS, including using both the binary package and native PKG formats, see Chapter 6, Installing MySQL on OS X.